 - You can eat this Homemade Chocolate Bar as it is, or use as a topping for any homemade candy or bar.

-Homemade Chocolate or Carob Bar
+Sugar-free Chocolate Bar

 - Melt coconut oil and almond butter over a simmer.
 Continuously stir until it slightly thickens, then remove from heat.
 Stir in the liquid sweetener and vanilla.